hinescd/automon/README.md

 ## Configuration

 Automon uses the file ```~/.automon.yaml``` to decide how to configure monitors.
 The file declares which screen (if any) is the laptop screen, which file to read for lid status, and a collection of profiles for monitors.
 A profile is a list of configurations for monitors.
 Multiple profiless can be defined for a given set of monitors, and writing ```next``` or ```prev``` to the named pipe ```/tmp/automon_pipe``` will cause automon to change to the next or previous profile for the connected monitors.
+Similarly, if the index of a preferred profile is known, then sending ```set [index]``` to the pipe will switch directly to that profile.
 See the following for a sample configuration file:

 ```yaml
 ---